mtgjson/mtgjson-website/docs/data-models/card/index.md

 ## Card Data Models

+### Overview

-While there is no high-level structure of a Card, they may have the same, more, or even less properties than other Card Data Modals &mdash; as such, they are documented individually in the following pages.
+While there is no high-level structure of a Card, they may have the same, more, or even less properties than other various Card Data Modals &mdash; as such, they are documented individually in the following pages.